eProsima/vulcanexus/docs/rst/microros_documentation/user_api/user_api_utilities.rst

 Memory can be allocated in two ways:

-- statically: in an user provided buffer.
+- *statically*: in an user provided buffer.
-- dynamically: using ros2 allocators
+- *dynamically*: using ROS 2 allocators

-Memory configuration struct:
+Memory allocation can be configured using configuration structure that has the following members:

 - ``max_string_capacity``: Maximum string capacity to use for message fields in case they don’t have a custom rule assigned to them.
 - ``max_ros2_type_sequence_capacity``: Maximum capacity to use for sequence type msg fields (ie: unbounded arrays and lists) which contain ROS 2 msg types, in case they don’t have a custom rule assigned to them.